jtap159/ML_Template/README.md

 Comparing the two models the best choice would be SVM because we have a recall of 96% compared to a recall of 94% for logistical regression.
 In this case we want a high recall because it indicates that we had less type II errors.
-The type II error would mean we are predicting a tumor is Benign when it is really Malignant. type I errors are better than type II errors in this case and we want to minimize the type II errors.
+The type II error would mean we are predicting a tumor is Benign when it is really Malignant. type I errors are better than type II errors in this case, and we want to minimize the type II errors.
 It is better to predict a tumor is malignant and do more tests on the tumor rather than think it is benign and do nothing.
 So, the best model in this case would be SVM.